Prag8855/aab/frontend/content/guides/leaving-germany.md

 These things keep working even if you don't live in Germany:

 - **Public pension**
-    You can receive [public pension](/glossary/gesetzliche%20Rentenversicherung) payments abroad.
-If you don't qualify for a German pension, you can [get your pension payments back](/guides/pension-payments-refund).
+    You can receive [public pension](/glossary/gesetzliche%20Rentenversicherung) payments abroad.[^6] If you don't qualify for a German pension, you can [get a refund for your pension payments](/guides/pension-payments-refund).
+- **Unemployment benefits**
+    You can get ALG I abroad for up to 6 months, if you are leaving Germany to find a job.[^4]

 ## What stops working